GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Introduction

-To this end, we propose a unified framework for jointly optimizing 3D Gaussians for mesh reconstruction and material decomposition, referred to as GS-2M.
-Our goal is to derive a solution that maintains the reconstruction quality to be on par with SoTA surface reconstruction methods while simultaneously handling reflective objects, as demonstrated in Figure \ref{fig-teaser}.
+To this end, we propose a material-aware optimization framework for high-fidelity mesh reconstruction from multi-view images based on 3D Gaussian Splatting, referred to as GS-2M.
+Our goal is to derive a solution that maintains the reconstruction quality to be on par with current SoTA surface reconstruction methods while simultaneously handling reflective objects, as demonstrated in Figure \ref{fig-teaser}.
 By incorporating material parameters into the training pipeline, we identify the appearance properties of the underlying object and eliminate geometric artifacts caused by view-dependent effects, producing watertight meshes and smoother surfaces.
 To further eliminate neural components in this joint optimization framework, we propose a novel roughness supervision strategy based on multi-view photometric variation, completely independent of priors from pre-trained models.
 This allows us to scale the runtime performance of our framework without being constrained by external factors.
-Finally, we validate our method with the DTU \cite{jensen2014dtu} and TanksAndTemples (TnT) \cite{Knapitsch2017tnt} benchmarks for its ability to maintain reconstruction performance, and the Shiny Blender Synthetic dataset \cite{Verbin2022refnerf} for qualitative comparisons with SoTA surface reconstruction methods.
+Finally, we validate our method with the DTU \cite{jensen2014dtu} and TanksAndTemples (TnT) \cite{Knapitsch2017tnt} benchmarks to demonstrate its ability to maintain reconstruction performance, and the Shiny Blender Synthetic dataset \cite{Verbin2022refnerf} for qualitative comparisons with SoTA surface reconstruction methods.
 To summarize, our contributions are:

-\begin{itemize} \item A unified framework jointly optimizing 3D Gaussians for both mesh reconstruction and material decomposition from multi-view images, delivering comparable mesh reconstruction quality to SoTA, while being resilient to reflective surfaces. \item A roughness supervision strategy based on multi-view photometric variation, eliminating the dependence on neural components for appearance modeling. \item An integration of occlusion-aware check and multi-view normal consistency for SoTA mesh reconstruction methods, improving NVS performance while maintaining the reconstruction quality. \end{itemize}
+\begin{itemize} \item A novel framework jointly optimizing 3D Gaussians for both mesh reconstruction and material decomposition from multi-view images, delivering comparable mesh reconstruction quality to SoTA, while being resilient to reflective surfaces. \item A roughness supervision strategy based on multi-view photometric variation, eliminating the dependence on neural components for appearance modeling. \item An integration of occlusion-aware check and multi-view normal consistency for SoTA mesh reconstruction methods, improving NVS performance while maintaining the reconstruction quality. \end{itemize}